The information below will provide you guidance on what do you need to consider before you choose your system.

 You should always be advised of the brand of inverter and panels a company uses.
 Jump online and do your research, for example, search for e.g. ‘top solar panel manufactures’ and ‘top inverter manufactures Australia’.
 Also look for reviews on the specific brand names you have been provided.
 Making sure you look for independent reviews and unbiased opinions, where they are not just selling their own product.

-You should be very careful in accepting a quote from a company that does not do a site visit to discuss your particular needs.
-It is likely that they will throw unrealistic claims at you about what the system will do and use some really nifty software to look professional but they will have no real idea of your needs and how to best meet these.
-Basically, there are a lot of fancy solar products and software out there but unless they are in the hands of experienced professionals they are not worth having.
+You should be very careful in accepting a quote from a company that does not do a site visit.
+It is likely that they will throw unrealistic claims at you about what the system will do.
+They may use some really nifty software to look professional, but it is likely they will not know your needs.
+Basically, there are a lot of fancy solar products and software out there.
+Unless these products are in the hands of experienced professionals they are not worth having.

 Many people buy a small system thinking they will never have a bill again.
 There are so many solar companies out there, usually bombarding you with unrealistic claims or just pushing a product.
 Remember, you have the right to say NO!
-You are never obligated to sign up to purchase solar, so even if they are on your door step and you are keen to sign up get them to leave a quote, give yourself time to think.
-This will allow you to look around and commit to a company your own terms.
+You are never obligated to sign up to purchase solar, so even if they are on your door step, get them to leave a quote, give yourself time to think.
+This will allow you to look around and commit to a company on your own terms.

-The best part about a site visit from us is that there are NO expectations from us and we won’t hassle you afterwards, knowing we will have provided you with the knowledge to allow you make the right choice for you, no matter where you go.
+The best part about a site visit from us is that there are NO expectations.
+We won’t hassle you afterwards, knowing we will have provided you with the knowledge to allow you make the right choice for you, no matter where you go.

 We are recommending clients to consider switching to tariff 93 – Time of Use, this is worth looking into even if you don’t have solar.
 This tariff is a lower rate but higher in peak periods.
-Where you get a solar system installed it also then means any power your system produces will be used towards all power you use, regardless of time.
+Where you get a solar system installed, it also then means any power your system produces will be used towards all power you use, regardless of time of day.